Vika and Linda: 1966–1982: Early years

 Vika Susan Bull was born in 1966 in Doncaster.
-She has a younger sister, Linda Rose Bull.
+Her sister, Linda Rose Bull is 18 months younger.
 Their mother, who was from Tonga, arrived in Australia in 1959 as a nursing student.
 Their father, whose parents were local orchardists, was from Melbourne.
 The family maintained close links to the local Tongan community, and the sisters were taught traditional singing and dancing.
 As children, they regularly performed with the family at dinner dances and the Tongan church they attended.
 After church they would have a Tongan feast, Vika recalled in 1995, "It didn't matter what the occasion was we would sing.
 We had harmonies around us ..., and now we mainly sing gospel ....
 It's a way of letting loose, which is what gospel music is all about".
 Vika received musical training.
 She had singing lessons, was taught the piano and how to read music.
 Vika and Linda both attended Camberwell Girls Grammar School.
 Vika left at the age of 17 to train as a legal secretary at Stotts College.
 Both worked at the Black Cat Cafe in their teens in Fitzroy.

 While growing up, the sisters had separate ambitions: Vika wanted to be a professional singer; Linda wanted to be either a visual artist or a microbiologist.
 Vika started training as a secretary, while Linda entered university.
 They both enjoyed singing, with their mother, an early coach, noticing their sibling vocal harmony.
 Vika recalled, "Our mother taught us to sing in harmony.
 [She] said, 'Linda, you got the low voice.
 You take the low part.'
 I took the high part".
 Vika's early influences were Aretha Franklin, Etta James and Ruth Brown.
 Linda's influences were Linda Ronstadt, Aretha Franklin and Dolly Parton.